Vaskivuori teachers participating in wellbeing and sustainability workshop

 Key ideas based on the assessment of the program

-The continued assessment during the 4 modules, confirms the intention of prioritizing creativity and critical thinking and choosing such practices to bring into the classroom.
+After each of the 4 modules, the assessment confirms the intention of prioritizing creativity and critical thinking.

-Some participants, reported in blog articles or through assessments, the state of confusion, was more or less tolerated at some critical points.
-As an experience-based program, later on, they identified external factors-distractions, as causes.
-Noticing confusion is critical to creativity (Lonka,2018).
+Some participants, reported in blog articles or through assessments, the state of confusion, more or less tolerated at some critical points.

-Facilitation, as the etymological meaning of the word indicates is about “a certain ability to feel at ease what otherwise is hard or difficult work” and this speaks about the inner process, through integrative practices, of the teacher as part of “teaching with sustainable development goals.”
+Facilitation, as the etymologically means “a certain ability to feel at ease with what otherwise is hard or difficult work” and this speaks about the inner process, of the teacher as part of “teaching with Sustainable Development Goals.”

-“In the end what we want from this creative pedagogical prototype of a lesson, is for the students and teachers to have an image of us valuing connection, beyond all tasks, beyond the result, to have this agreement”, Marie Alice Moreira, coaching circle and case clinic on creativity lesson with the team of teachers from Bel Orme.
+“In the end what we want from this creative pedagogical prototype of a lesson, is for the students and teachers to have an image of us valuing connection, beyond all tasks, beyond the result, to have this agreement.”

 Oddience, un partenariat pour développer des compétences nouvelles